onno-schuit/phonehome/README.txt

 The Phonehome block sends every period (default 60 seconds) an update to the database in which course the user is, so the time a user takes in a course can be tracked.

+In addition, the Phonehome block also sends an update upon a page refresh (or loading a new page).
+So, immediately after loading, the block phones home, and then every 60 seconds ever after.

 In the global configuration file, config.php, the period can be changed.
 Add or change the variable $CFG->phonehome_timer and give it the preferred value (in seconds);